pydatasci-repos/pydatasci/README.md

 ## Functionality
 *Initially focusing on tabular data before expanding to multi-file use cases.*
-- [Done] Compress a dataset (csv, tsv, parquet, pandas dataframe, numpy ndarray) to be analyzed.
+- [Done] Compress an immutable dataset (csv, tsv, parquet, pandas dataframe, numpy ndarray) to be analyzed.
 - [Done] Split samples by index while treating validation sets (3rd split) and cross-folds (k-fold) as first-level citizens.
-- [Done] Generate hyperparameter combinations for preprocessing, model building, model training, and model evaluation.
+- [Done] Generate hyperparameter combinations for model building, training, and evaluation.
+- [Done] Preprocess samples to encode them for specific algorithms.
-- [In progress] Queue hypertuning jobs and batches based on hyperparameter combinations.
+- [Done] Queue hypertuning jobs and batches based on hyperparameter combinations.
 - [In progress] Evaluate and save the performance metrics of each model.
-- [ToDo] Visually compare model metrics in Jupyter Notebooks with Plotly Dash to find the best one.
+- [Next] Visually compare model metrics in Jupyter Notebooks with Plotly Dash to find the best one.
-- [Future] Derive informative featuresets from that dataset using supervised and unsupervised methods.
+- [Next] Derive informative featuresets from that dataset using supervised and unsupervised methods.
-- [Future] Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
+- [Next] Behind the scenes, stream rows from your datasets and use generators to keep a low memory footprint.
-- Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.
+- [Next] Scale out to run cloud jobs in parallel by toggling `cloud_queue = True`.

 ## Painpoint Solved